No Map Could Show Them (häftad)

 Visa alla 1 format & utgåvor

-* A Poetry Book Society Recommendation 2016* 'When we climb alone en corde feminine, we are magicians of the Alps we make the routes we follow disappear' The poems of Helen Mort's second collection offer an unforgettable perspective on the heights we scale and the distances we run, the routes we follow and the paths we make for ourselves.
-Here are odes to the women who dared to break new ground from Miss Jemima Morrell, a young Victorian woman from Yorkshire who hiked the Swiss Peaks in her skirts and petticoats, to the modern British mountaineer Alison Hargreaves, who died descending from the summit of K2.
+* A Poetry Book Society Recommendation 2016* 'When we climb alone en cordée feminine, we are magicians of the Alps - we make the routes we follow disappear' The poems of Helen Mort's second collection offer an unforgettable perspective on the heights we scale and the distances we run, the routes we follow and the paths we make for ourselves.
+Here are odes to the women who dared to break new ground - from Miss Jemima Morrell, a young Victorian woman from Yorkshire who hiked the Swiss Peaks in her skirts and petticoats, to the modern British mountaineer Alison Hargreaves, who died descending from the summit of K2.
 Distinctive and courageous, these are poems of passion and precipices, of edges and extremes.
-No Map Could Show Them confirms Helen Morts position as one of the finest young poets at work today.
+No Map Could Show Them confirms Helen Mort's position as one of the finest young poets at work today.

 Visa hela texten